 Gorillas are generally divided into mountain and lowland gorillas.
 The lowland gorillas are smaller and have brownish-gray far coats and a distinct brow ridge, whereas the mountain gorillas are larger with darker black coats.

-Lowland gorillas are found in DR Congo only while mountain gorillas are distributed in Uganda, Rwanda and DR Congo.
-In Uganda you will find them in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
-In Rwanda in Volcanoes National Park.
-While in DR Congo in Virunga National Park.
+In Uganda mountain gorillas can be found in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
+In Rwanda, the mountain gorillas are only in Volcanoes National Park.
+While in DR Congo they can been seen in Virunga National Park.
 Mgahinga Gorilla National Park, Volcanoes National Park and Virunga National Park are found on the Virunga Mountains.

 Depending on where the gorilla group is located, one could be jungle trekking Gorillas from 1 to 8 kilometers over very steep inclines and muddy terrain in some instance.